 Stream Schedule

-A predefined timetable or calendar of upcoming live broadcasts, used to build audience anticipation and promote consistency.
+A predefined timetable or calendar of upcoming live broadcasts builds audience anticipation and promotes consistency.

 Soundcheck

-A pre-stream audio test to ensure microphones, music, and other audio sources are properly balanced and clear.
+A per-stream audio test to ensure microphones, music, and other audio sources are correctly balanced and clear.

 Stream Delay (Broadcast Delay)